-- fluctuations in stock market prices and trading volumes of securities of similar companies; - general market conditions and overall fluctuations in U.S. equity markets; - variations in our operating results, or the operating results of our competitors; - changes in our financial guidance, if any, or securities analysts' estimates of our financial performance; - sales of large blocks of our Common Stock, including sales by our executive officers, directors and significant stockholders; - additions or departures of any of our key personnel; - announcements related to litigation; - changing legal or regulatory developments in the United States and other countries; and - commentary about us or our stock price by the financial press and in online investor communities.
+- fluctuations in stock market prices and trading volumes of securities of similar companies; - labor disputes; - general market conditions and overall fluctuations in U.S. equity markets; - large blocks of stockholders selling via automated trading systems; - variations in our operating results, or the operating results of our competitors; - changes in our financial guidance, if any, or securities analysts' estimates of our financial performance; - sales of large blocks of our Common Stock, including sales by our executive officers, directors and significant stockholders; - additions or departures of any of our key personnel; - announcements related to litigation; - changing legal or regulatory developments in the United States and other countries; and - commentary about us or our stock price by the financial press and in online investor communities.